saltmktg/mt-ga-tracking/README.md

 - http://meetingtomorrow.com/contact
 - http://meetingtomorrow.com/chicago-audio-visual-rentals

-Remember, there are always at least 2 forms on every page - the "Request a Free Quote" sidetab form, and the Exit Intent form, which only gets triggered on a first visit or in Chrome's "Incognito Mode."
+Recall, there are always at least 2 forms on every page: the "Request a Free Quote" sidetab form and the Exit Intent form (which only gets triggered on a first visit or in Chrome's "Incognito Mode").

 ##### Questions & Comments